Lightning-AI/pytorch-lightning/docs/source-fabric/guide/checkpoint/distributed_checkpoint.rst

 Load a distributed checkpoint
 *****************************

-You can easily load a distributed checkpoint in Fabric if your script uses FSDP.
+You can easily load a distributed checkpoint in Fabric if your script uses :doc:`FSDP <../../advanced/model_parallel/fsdp>`.

 .. code-block:: python